Raman спектроскопия

 A Raman spectrometer is an analytical instrument used to measure the Rayleigh scattering effect, which is a type of light scattering that occurs when light interacts with matter.
 Raman analyzers are powerful tools for non-destructive analysis and characterization of a wide range of materials, providing valuable insights into their molecular composition and structure.

 A Raman laser has a narrow linewidth, small form factor, low power consumption, and an extremely stable power and exciting wavelength output.
-The spectrometer is characterized by a high resolution, low noise, small form factor, and low power consumption.
+The precision-engineered Raman spectrometer is characterized by a high resolution, low noise, small form factor, and low power consumption.
 The sampling interface allows for precise, easy, and safe sampling.
 Metrohm offers various sampling interfaces and attachments to automate sampling in any situation from trace detection to through container analysis to data collection from across the room.

 Blog article: FAQs about Raman spectroscopy – Theory and usage